 As part of obtaining reasonable assurance about whether the Town of North Berwick, Maine's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
-However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
+However, providing an opinion on compliance with those provisions was not an objective of our audit and accordingly, we do not express such an opinion.

 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+We noted certain other matters that we reported to management of the Town of North Berwick, Maine in a separate letter dated January 14, 2022.